Skip to content

 The Common Security Advisory Framework (CSAF) was originally published as an open standard by OASIS Open in November 2022.
 CSAF files provide a structured, machine-readable way of representing and sharing security advisory information across all software and hardware providers.

-Red Hat's CSAF files are always associated with RHSA and a given security advisory may include one or more product version(s) and one or more components, depending on the product type and update scope.
+Red Hat's CSAF security advisory files are always associated with an RHSA.
+A given security advisory may describe one or more product version(s) and one or more components, depending on the product type and update scope.
 The RHSA itself can also include updates to address one or more vulnerabilities.
-Red Hat’s CSAF files are publicly available per RHSA here.
+Red Hat's CSAF files are publicly available per RHSA here.

 The CSAF standard acknowledges the need for different use cases and has therefore defined a variety of profiles.
 Each profile describes the necessary fields and information needed for that specific use case.
 Red Hat has adopted the Vulnerability Exploitability eXchange (VEX) profile, which is intended to provide the affected state of a vulnerability on a product or component.